-The VEWH and its environmental watering program partners have legislated obligations to consider the Traditional Owner cultural values of waterways that can be supported by water for the environment.
+The VEWH and its environmental watering program partners have legislated obligations to consider the Traditional Owner cultural values and uses of waterways that can be supported by water for the environment.

-The VEWH's 'Our Environment' and 'Our Communities' programs have a focus on incorporating Aboriginal values and knowledge into seasonal water planning and increasing Traditional Owner participation and self-determination in managing water for the environment.
+The VEWH's 'Our Environment' and 'Our Communities' programs include a focus on incorporating Traditional Ecological Knowledge, and values and uses into seasonal water planning when selfdetermined, and increasing Traditional Owner decision-making in environmental water management.
 Traditional Owners are increasingly involved in the local planning, delivery and monitoring undertaken by waterway managers.
-In addition to waterway manager engagement with Traditional Owner Nations, the VEWH is progressively engaging directly with Nations when this is their preferred engagement model, to support their increased leadership, decision-making and self-governance around water management.
-To progress self-determination in the environmental watering program, the VEWH is working with Traditional Owners and other program partners to trial Traditional Owner-led seasonal watering proposals.
+In addition to waterway manager engagement with Traditional Owner Nations, the VEWH partners directly with Nations when this is their preferred engagement model, to support their increased leadership, decision-making and self-governance around water management.
+To progress self-determination in the environmental watering program, the VEWH has been working with Traditional Owners and other program partners to develop specific guidelines for Traditional Owner-led seasonal watering proposals.

 The VEWH's 10-year strategy identifies the lack of water justice for Traditional Owners as a key challenge facing the environmental watering program as a whole and the community more broadly.
-There is strong connection between waterway health objectives and healing Traditional Owner Country.
+There is strong connection between waterway health objectives and healthy Country objectives sought by Traditional Owners.
 Key actions in the 10-year strategy include:

-- working with Traditional Owners, either directly or through waterway managers as self-determined by Traditional Owners, with their free, prior and informed consent, to better consider cultural knowledge in decisions around water for the environment - · creating an informed, respectful, and culturally safe environment within the VEWH and the broader environmental watering program - evolving our operational practices to provide opportunities for Traditional Owner empowerment in planning, decision-making, delivery and monitoring of water for the environment on Country - identifying and deconstructing barriers to increase Traditional Owner self-determination within the current environmental watering program - supporting increased Traditional Owner decision-making, leadership and self-governance around water management and rights.
+- working with Traditional Owners, either directly or through waterway managers as self-determined by Traditional Owners, with their free, prior and informed consent, to better consider cultural knowledge in decisions around water for the environment - creating an informed, respectful, and culturally safe environment within the VEWH and the broader environmental watering program - evolving our operational practices to provide opportunities for Traditional Owner empowerment in planning, decision-making, delivery and monitoring of water for the environment on Country - identifying and deconstructing barriers to increase Traditional Owner self-determination within the current environmental watering program - supporting increased Traditional Owner decision-making, leadership and self-governance around water management and rights.